donzgold/JustMC_compilator/documentation/en_US/actions/world.md

 **Name:** Set Block Single Data\
 **Type:** Action without value\
-**Description:** Sets the indicated parameter of the block at the location for a given value.
+**Description:** Sets the given parameter to a block at the location to a given value.

 **Usage example:**
 ```ts